 It is also important that the adult leader helps teen leaders reflect on their work after each meeting and café event.
 This is when they can learn as a group and support one another in both their accomplishments and in the ways they want to improve.
 Comparing performance to expectations is a critical step in learning and personal growth.

 Providing for training of teen leaders and helping them do the planning for an upcoming event within the limited time available for team meetings—while at the same time turning over responsibility for stepping up to their responsibilities to the teens themselves—is a tall order for the adult leader, and this process itself will take practice.
 And it takes time; but the more teens come to take responsibility for the program, the more efficient it will be and the less of a time burden for the adult leader.

 Adult leaders may find the table of “Coping Strategies for Dealing with Problematic Behavior Type and Characteristics” (e.g. “Complainer,” Super Agreeable,” “Negativist”)—developed by the 4-H organization—to be of practical value in their interactions with the teens, but also for the teens to learn these skills so that they can better manage their relations with other team members.

 Building Vibrant Youth Groups by Kirk Astroth, the theme of which is much along the lines of this paper, with some additional insights.

 (1) Goodyear, A. Kaminsky, and T. McMahon, 2014.
 Teen Leader Focus Group Evaluation Report.
-Submitted by the TSCN National Evaluation Team.
+TSCN National Evaluation Team.